 Yeah, I'm right by a crown burger, actually.

-I hate you right now because I love by for those that never had a crown burger, they actually put pastrami on the burger, and you're like, no, that's not gonna work.
+For those that never had a crown burger, they actually put pastrami on the burger, and you're like, no, that's not going to work.

 Oh, it works.

-And they've got the the best milkshake, sort of like in and out, and um and the best French fries, too.
+And they've got the best milkshakes, sort of like In N-Out, and the best French fries, too.

 They're amazing.

-I haven't been back there in a long time because I got kicked out of being the MC of the uh Freedom Fest every year in Provo.
+I haven't been back there in a long time because I got kicked out of being the MC of the Freedom Fest every year in Provo.

-Yeah, I usually get the junior, but uh the reason why I called was so the investigation on Trump was called the uh crossfire hurricane, right?
+But the reason why I called was, so the investigation on Trump was called the Crossfire Hurricane.

-I think the investigation on the investigator should be called crossfire boomerang.
+I think the investigation on the investigator should be called Crossfire Boomerang.

 Linda, write that down, okay?

-Writing it down.
+Write it down.

-Cross and and send it to Tiffan Porter.
+Cross and send it to Tiffin Porter.

 Do you mind?